-You must submit an application for each degree and certificate objective.
+You must submit a graduation application for each degree and certificate you expect to be awarded.

-The deadline to apply to graduate at the end of a given semester is listed on the Graduate School's Critical Dates and Deadlines page.
+The deadline to apply to graduate at the end of a given semester is listed on our Dates and Deadlines page.

-Consider applying several days in advance of this deadline so you have ample time to review the degree program and certificate information on the application for accuracy.
+Consider applying several days in advance of this deadline so you have ample time to review for accuracy.
+Late applications will not be accepted.